History of KSL-TV in Timeline

 KSL-TV

-KSL-TV is an NBC-affiliated television station based in Salt Lake City, Utah.
-It's the flagship television property of Bonneville International, which is the broadcasting arm of the Church of Jesus Christ of Latter-day Saints.
-Alongside sister radio stations KSL and KSL-FM, KSL-TV operates from the Broadcast House in Salt Lake City.
-Its signal is broadcast from Farnsworth Peak and extended throughout Utah and parts of neighboring states via a network of translators.
+KSL-TV is an NBC-affiliated television station located in Salt Lake City, Utah.
+It serves as the flagship television property of Bonneville International, the broadcasting arm of the Church of Jesus Christ of Latter-day Saints, and is sister to KSL radio stations.
+Operating from the Broadcast House in Salt Lake City, its signal is transmitted from Farnsworth Peak, covering Utah and parts of neighboring states via a network of translators.

 May 26, 1948: Application for Construction Permit

-On May 26, 1948, Radio Service Corporation of Utah, owner of KSL (1160 AM), filed an application to apply for a construction permit.
+On May 26, 1948, the Radio Service Corporation of Utah, the owner of KSL (1160 AM), filed an application to apply for a construction permit for KSL-TV.

 June 1, 1949: KSL-TV Signs On

-On June 1, 1949, KSL-TV first signed on the air, operating from studios in the Union Pacific Building on Main Street.
-It was owned by the Deseret News and operated as a CBS affiliate, also sharing ABC programming with NBC affiliate KDYL-TV.
+On June 1, 1949, KSL-TV first signed on the air, operating from studios in the Union Pacific Building on Main Street, owned by the Deseret News.
+Initially, it operated as a CBS affiliate, sharing ABC programming with NBC affiliate KDYL-TV.

 September 30, 1951: First Live Network Programming

-On September 30, 1951, KSL first broadcast live network programming with ABC's "Paul Whiteman's Goodyear Revue".
+On September 30, 1951, KSL first broadcast live network programming with ABC's "Paul Whiteman's Goodyear Revue," following the completion of AT&T's coast-to-coast microwave relay network.

-In September 1954, KUTV (channel 2) signed on as the market's full-time ABC affiliate, ending the shared programming arrangement between KSL and KDYL-TV.
+In September 1954, KUTV (channel 2) signed on as the market's full-time ABC affiliate, ending the shared ABC programming arrangement between KSL-TV and KDYL-TV.

 1964: Bonneville International Formed

 In 1964, Bonneville International was formed as the parent company for the LDS Church's broadcasting holdings, including the KSL stations.
-Channel 5 also began broadcasting in color soon after.
+Soon after, channel 5 began broadcasting its programming in color.

-In 1965, KSL-TV poached sportscaster Paul James and weatherman Bob Welti from KCPX-TV and teamed them with anchor Dick Nourse.
-Within a few months, channel 5 had rocketed into first place.
+In 1965, KSL poached sportscaster Paul James and weatherman Bob Welti from KCPX-TV, teaming them with anchor Dick Nourse.
+This led to a rapid increase in KSL's news ratings.

 1977: "Match Game" Not Aired in Salt Lake City